 Conservation easements must be donated to nonprofit organizations, Native American tribes, or public agencies that meet the requirements of California Civil Code section 815.3 and possess the experience and capacity to fully and strictly implement the terms of the conservation easement.
-The Mendocino Land Trust (MLT) will hold the conservation easement over the lands that are the subject of this LCCP and are to be donated to the Potter Valley Tribe.
+The Mendocino Land Trust (MLT) will hold the conservation easement over the lands in the Eel River planning unit that are the subject of this LCCP.
 The qualifications of the MLT are described in Chapter 4.

-Accordingly, immediately following PG&E's conveyance of the lands to be donated to the Potter Valley Tribe in the Eel River planning unit, the Potter Valley Tribe will convey the conservation easement to MLT.
+Accordingly, immediately following PG&E's conveyance of the lands to be donated to the Potter Valley Tribe at the Eel River planning unit, the Potter Valley Tribe will convey the conservation easement to MLT.